What do you think about when you are lying awake at 2am, or 3am or 4am?

 But for millions of women, this stage of their lives can result in all sorts of mayhem, and it all starts with not sleeping well.

-Hundreds of women are experiencing the excitement and renewed energy from sleeping all night and getting rid of their hot flushes and night sweats without resorting to hormonal medications.
+Hundreds of women are experiencing the excitement and renewed energy from sleeping all night and getting rid of their hot flushes and night sweats whether or not, they are on hormonal medications.

 And if you need to lose weight, then you must get your sleep sorted.